WOODS USED IN MY HARPS

 Finish

-Previously, I used a water-based acrylic finish, of which many thin coats were sprayed on the harp, but I never acheived the natural color, grain and finish I have seen in furniture created by master builders of the 18th and 19th century.
+Previously, I used a water-based acrylic finish, of which many thin coats were sprayed on the harp, but I never acheived the natural color, grain and finish I have seen in furniture created by craftsmen of the 18th and 19th century.
 After speaking with a master furniture restorer and builder, I now use a hard wax oil finish, which better penetrates and protects the wood, while bringing out the intricate colors and patterns of the wood itself.
-After the finish has cured for five days, it is hand rubbed to its final finish.
+After the finish has cured, it is hand rubbed to its final finish.
 The initial finish application, and final rub out are very labor intensive, but visually and tactilely rewarding.
 The results must be seen in person to appreciate.